Add Learning Activities

 Please email UCRLearning@ucr.edu as soon as possible when you know a class needs to be canceled, even if it is after the fact.
 When we cancel a class in the UC Learning Center, the system emails all registratnts and notifies them of the cancellation.
 We also remove their registrations from the canceled class so that they may register for an alternative offering of the course.
 If you know the class will be rescheduled and have the new date and time we can let learners know about that as well.

-I need to update an existing eCourse – can the EOD or LMS team help?
+I need to update the content of an existing eCourse – can the EOD or LMS team help?

 Neither Employee & Organizational Development nor the LMS administrators currently provide eLearning development services to the campus.
 Training owners will need to work with either a developer in their organization or an external vendor to update or create eCourses.